 She could have helped heal the colonial wounds of billions by apologizing and/or pressurizing the government to initiate a process of paying reparations.
 She could have renounced the stolen jewels she so proudly adorned on herself.
 Jewels such as the legendary Kohinoor, which the British looted from India, as well as the contentious Great star of Africa, looted from its namesake continent, which is the world’s largest clear-cut diamond.

-The Queen also had political power and was not just a “mere figurehead” as many claim.
+The queen also had political power and was not just a “mere figurehead” as many claim.
 Documents unearthed by the Guardian signify how the queen used an arcane parliamentary process known as the Queen’s consent to influence ministers to amend legislation primarily to benefit her and the royals.
-The Queen’s consent was sought before a bill became law especially when legislators were worried that it might affect her.
+The queen’s consent was sought before a bill became law especially when legislators were worried that it might affect her.

 For example, she and her lawyers appallingly used this process to amend proposed legislation in order to keep her wealth concealed from the public.
 Until this day, the true scale of her wealth is unknown—sounds like something from a dictatorial third-world country.
 She was also exempt from prosecution under civil or criminal investigation.
-The Queen was also immune to sex and race laws.
+The queen was shockingly also immune to sex and race laws.

 Questions about the royal family and race surfaced when documents revealed that the queen via her courtiers barred “colored immigrants or foreigners” from her household staff until the late 1960s.
 She was head of state of 15 nations; her picture has appeared on the currencies of at least 33 different countries.
 She was a world citizen with a global voice.

 According to renounced political scientist Joseph S. Nye, the importance of soft power or power of attraction as a foreign policy tool is paramount.
 The queen was therefore the UK’s soft power monolith.
 In fact, the Global Soft Power Index 2022 rates UK’s soft power at the 2nd position (behind only the US).
-One of the UK’s main reasons for a continued high ranking, according to the authors of the annual reports, has been due to the Queen’s soft power.
+One of the UK’s main reasons for a continued high ranking, according to the authors of the annual reports, has been due to the queen’s soft power.

 The queen traveled to 117 countries, including almost every commonwealth nation, making her one of the most well-traveled leaders in history.
-The Washington Post signifies how integral the Queen’s visits to a country were—when she visited Russia, for example, in 1994 (post-Cold War), it was a historic success for British foreign policy due to the queen’s endeavors to develop amicable relations with Russian President Boris Yeltsin.
+The Washington Post signifies how integral the queen’s visits to a country were—when she visited Russia, for example, in 1994 (post-Cold War), it was a historic success for British foreign policy due to the queen’s endeavors to develop amicable relations with Russian President Boris Yeltsin.

 “Anecdotes like these provide ample evidence that the queen’s role as Britain’s head of state was by no means merely symbolic.”
 Therefore, if a visit of hers was so significant, imagine how many wounds she could have ameliorated by acknowledging the UK’s brutal colonial past and making amends.
 If that truly had happened instead of veiled sympathies, the vocal anti-royal segment today would be shedding tears just like the queen’s loyalists.